Leadership

 Travis is a native of northeast Ohio with an affinity for the natural world.
 He graduated from the University of Mount Union with a Bachelor of Arts degree in Theatre.
 He has worked on the touring production of Lion King and for other professional theatres in New Orleans, Chicago, and Columbus.
 In 2007, Travis put his technical and performance skills to work in conservation education at Nature’s Classroom, and moved on to Camp Joy in 2009 to continue his efforts in helping students understand the importance and impact of their everyday choices.
 In 2013, he joined the Camp Joy maintenance team where he learned large scale composting practices, heavy machinery maintenance, creative problem solving, and campus-scale facility management.
 In 2014, he took the position of Fine Arts Facility Manager at his alma mater where he met his eventual partner in life and business, Lindsey.
 In his role at Mount Union, he coordinated student work teams to run box office, front of house, lighting, and sound for events in the newly constructed Giese Center for the Performing Arts.
 “While I enjoyed the challenge of being the facility’s inaugural manager, creating procedures from scratch and honing my technical skills on the building’s state-of-the-art systems, I am excited to turn my full-time attention to Tenderfoot’s mission.”

-Dr. Lindsey Rudibaugh, Co-Founder & Director of Sustainability Education
+Dr. Lindsey Rudibaugh, Co-Founder & Executive Director

 Tenderfoot is the convergence of Lindsey’s values, education, and experiences.
 A first-generation student from Appalachian Ohio, she earned her undergraduate degree in Spanish and served as a Spanish teacher at Beaver Local and Strasburg High Schools.
 She completed her Masters in Higher Education Administration at the University of Akron in 2010 and began working at the University of Mount Union’s Center for Global Education.
 In this position, she traveled extensively to recruit international students and to secure opportunities for domestic students to study abroad.
 Through time spent in the global south, Lindsey developed a strong commitment to social and environmental justice.
 Her interest in starting this educational non-profit drove her to pursue a Ph.D. in Sustainability Education at Prescott College and to seek more well-rounded experience in university administration.
 Since 2010, she has worked in diverse areas of higher education including international student services, admission, academic advising, study abroad advising, residence life, student activities, student conduct, leadership programming, classroom teaching, and experiential learning.
-She is currently the Executive Director of Experiential Learning at Ohio University.

-Priscilla Roggenkamp, Board President
+Priscilla Roggenkamp,

 Born in Bangor, Maine, Priscilla has lived in Maine, Ohio, Virginia and Arkansas.
 Priscilla is a visual artist who actively uses sustainable practices in her artmaking.
 She is an educator who has taught art and written curricula for all ages of students.
 Recently retired from Ashland University, she makes art, plays bass in the band, Rock Salt and Nails, and enjoys her farm and garden.